Quantum transport theory with vector interaction: Introduction

 \section{Introduction}

-Relativistic heavy-ion collisions create a new phase of hot and dense strong-interaction matter called quark-gluon plasma (QGP)\cite{STAR:2021beb,STAR:2019fge,CMS:2018zza}.
-In the QGP, light quarks can be considered massless fermions.
-Although chiral symmetry is restored in QGP, quantum anomaly results in non-zero chiral imbalance, known as the chiral anomaly.
-The interaction between the chiral anomaly and the magnetic field or the fluid vorticity gives rise to novel transport phenomena called chiral effects, such as the chiral magnetic effect(CME)\cite{Kharzeev:2007jp} and the chiral vortical effect(CVE)\cite{Son:2009tf}.
-In such a system, the chirality and spin degree of freedom is important.
-Also, the study of hadron polarization shows that non-equilibrium effect should be considered.
+Quantum chromodynamics(QCD) predicts the existence of a new state of matter, the quark-gluon plasma(QGP).
+It is widely accepted that QGP is created in relativistic heavy-ion collisions create \cite{STAR:2021beb,STAR:2019fge,CMS:2018zza}.
+In the QGP, the chiral symmetry is restored and light quarks can be considered massless fermions.
+On the other hand, there are local chiral imbalances due to triangle anomaly.
+The interaction between the chiral anomaly and the magnetic field or vorticity gives rise to novel transport phenomena such as the chiral magnetic effect(CME)\cite{Kharzeev:2007jp} and the chiral vortical effect(CVE)\cite{Son:2009tf}.
+The vorticity will also result in the polarization of particles which is confirmed by the polarization of the $\Lambda$ hyperion\cite{STAR:2023nqc,Gou:2023dkp,Sarkar:2022uyt}.
+In such a system, the chirality and spin degree of freedom are important.
+Also, the study of local $\Lambda$ polarization shows that the non-equilibrium effect should be considered\cite{Gou:2023dkp,Sarkar:2022uyt}.
 The chiral kinetic theory is among the effective theoretical tools to study such topics.
 Many results were obtained, such as the anomalous chiral transport equation in heavy-ion collisions\cite{Son:2012zy,Gao:2012ix,Chen:2012ca,Huang:2018wdl,Wang:2020dws}, the quantum kinetic theory for massive fermions under external fields\cite{Chen:2013iga,Gao:2019znl,Weickgenannt:2019dks,Hattori:2019ahi} and the non-relativistic kinetic of spin-polarized system\cite{Zamanian:2009jzf}.